githubtraining/saml-implementation-prep/README.md

 # SAML Implementation Prep

-Resources for preparing to, and implementing SAML with GitHub Enterprise.
+This is a resource for implementing SAML with GitHub Enterprise.
 These resources are shared as a part of consultation with GitHub Professional Services.
 To learn more about offering, please contact services@github.com.

-## Communication templates

-You can find communication templates in ./communication-templates/.

-## Detailed roll-out plan

-You can find a detailed roll-out plan template in ./roll-out-plan.md

-## FAQ

-./faq.md

-## Debugging

-- ./debugging-ghec.md
-- ./debugging-ghes.md
+This repository is open source.
+To contribute to this repository, please visit https://github.com/githubtraining/saml-implementation-prep.